top of page

 Grab your bike or your best walking shoes and join us on the Wabash Trace “Taco Ride" (about 10 miles or 50 minutes, each way by bike).

-At the halfway point at Tobey Jacks restaurant in Mineola, IA there will be tacos served, a short program, and raffle prizes!
+At the halfway point at Tobey Jacks restaurant in Mineola, IA there will be tacos served, a short program, kid activities, and raffle prizes!

 Walkers can drive to Tobey Jack's and walk as much of the trail as they please.